avandam/FMSelectionHelper/README.md

 	- Select the ForExportFull.fmf file
 - Use the "FM Files\4231 example tactic.fmf" as your formation

+In the Formation class a different Formation can be created.
+In the future this will be interactive in the application.

 Create the file to use in the tool:

 - Go to Squad